II. Income Taxes & Prohibition

 Weise, C. The Political Economy of Prohibition and Repeal.
 M.S, thesis, Auburn U., 1998.

 1 McGrew, J. History of Alcohol Prohibition.
-Schaeffer Drug Library website.
+Schaeffer Drug Lib.

 3 Granger, G. Economic Effects of Prohibition Repeal.
-Washington: CQ Press, 1931.
+Wash: CQ Press, 1931.

 5 Tsai, M. Why is moonshine against the law?
 Slate website, Oct.
 18, 2007.